 You can work with your instructor to maximize the success of the Zumba program in your facility by taking these steps:

 ZIN members receive all the tools they need to stay current, including choreography DVDs, music CDs, ZINtv™ training, peer-to-peer support through an online Forum and more.
 Ask them to share what they’ve learned with you.
 You'll be amazed how instructors can keep their classes unique and always fresh.
 Also, check out their online profile at zumba.com from time to time.
 See what their current licenses are, and make sure their class schedule is up to date.

 Organizing Zumba events are easy to do because ZIN members take ownership and call on fellow ZIN members to help.
 They also have access to marketing materials and Zumbawear™ merchandise to help support the events.

-These include Zumba Basic Steps Level 2 ; Zumba Toning for body sculpting; Zumba Gold for active older adults and deconditioned participants; Zumba® Kids and Zumba® Kids Jr. for kids; Aqua Zumba , the Zumba "pool party" workout; and Zumbini for little ones 0-3 years old and their caregivers.
+These include Zumba Basic Level 2 ; Zumba Step, which takes lower body workouts and calorie burning to new heights; Zumba Toning for body sculpting; Zumba Gold for active older adults and deconditioned participants; Zumba® Kids and Zumba® Kids Jr. for kids; Aqua Zumba , the Zumba "pool party" workout; and Zumbini for little ones 0-3 years old and their caregivers.
 With each additional Instructor Training, ZIN members become a bigger asset to your fitness facility.
 Zumba specialty training courses are the next wave of training for ZIN members.
 These specialized classes are designed to appeal to niche markets, and draw more members into your fitness facility.